Druckansicht der Internetadresse:

 PhD Research

 Current PhD projects include research about the determinants of voter participation and the risks of violence in the context of partisan mobilization.
-Another doctoral thesis compares the influence of the Arab Spring on the cultural policies of three Northwest African countries.
-Focusing on judicial politics in Africa, another thesis explores the link between judicial decision-making and processes of regional integration in Africa.
+Another doctoral thesis compares the influence of the Arab Spring on the cultural policies.

 Ongoing PhD ProjectsHide